tom-gora/simple_c_project_factorial_calc/README.md

 ### Factorial calculator written in C

-Really basic project made for college as exploration of building simple TUI interfaces drawn by C in a terminal window.
+Really basic project made for college as exploration of building simple TUI interfaces drawn with C in a terminal window.

 This was motivated by my deep fascination with UI related to webdev.
 I wanted to see how much more can be done with a simple